adi2809/TheWelfareProject/README.md

 1. budget constraint - 1 cosntraint
 2. envy constraint for all pairs of agents - $(n^{2} - n)$ constraints
 3. assignment constraint for all the items - $m$ constraints
-4. optional constraint of each subsidy to be in range 0 to 1 - $ n $ constraints
+4. optional constraint of each subsidy to be in range 0 to 1 - $n$ constraints

 The tool can be used to get the final allocation, objective, subsidies.